deploymenttheory/terraform-provider-jamfpro/docs/resources/macos_configuration_profile_plist.md

 # jamfpro_macos_configuration_profile_plist (Resource)

 ## Example Usage

-> [!WARNING]
-> The "notification" key inside Self Service for this resource has been disabled and will no longer take any affect in Jamf Pro.
-This is a temporary measure as the API does not work for this setting and the XML payload invalid, causing errors.
-The issue has been raised with Jamf and the functionaily will return as soon as the API allows.
-Thank you!

 ```terraform
 variable "version_number" {
   description = "The version number to include in the name and install button text."